 Why do we need RAID in Linux?

-RAID is a technology which is basically used to increase performance and also for reliability of data by additional storage.
+RAID is a technology that is basically used to increase performance and also for the reliability of data by additional storage.
 So, we can say that RAID is used when we need some excellent performance of the server system.

 How this technology will help you in career growth?

-The RAID technology is used in server level and the usage of the same is getting more day by day.
-The future having bigger disks, bigger systems and the same way the more emphasis on failure recovery.
+The RAID technology is used at the server level and the usage of the same is getting more day by day.
+The future having bigger disks, bigger systems, and the same way the more emphasis on failure recovery.
 RAID can evolve with much more advanced technology to cope with all these.
-Similar way, the future of RAID lies in more development or coding carefully which can be of targeted at specific failure recovery and parallelism that can balance the load in the reconstruction of lost data.
+Similar way, the future of RAID lies in more development or coding carefully which can be targeted at specific failure recovery and parallelism that can balance the load in the reconstruction of lost data.

 This has been a guide to What is a Raid in Linux.
-Here we discussed the definition, scope, skills, career growth and advantages of a Raid in Linux You can also go through our other suggested articles to learn more –
+Here we discuss the scope, skills, career growth, and advantages of a Raid in Linux You can also go through our other suggested articles to learn more –